Introduction | Dualism | Monism

-- Type Identity Theory, which holds that specific mental states are identical to specific physical internal states of the brain.
+- Type Identity Theory, which holds that various kinds of mental states are identical to certain kinds, or types, of physical states of the brain.

 - Functionalism, which holds that mental states (beliefs, desires, being in pain, etc.) are constituted solely by their functional role and can be characterized in terms of non-mental functional properties.